American Family vs. GEICO Car Insurance for 2021

 Does American Family or GEICO have better car insurance mobile apps?

 Most of the bigger car insurance companies have two different types of apps.
 One is a general app used to show electronic verification of coverage, pay your bill, or adjust your coverage levels.
-Before making adjustments, make sure you understand the different types of car insurance coverage.
+Before making adjustments, make sure you understand the different types of auto insurance coverage.

 The driving app may use your mobile phone to record your driving habits, or the company may request that you install a device into your car.
 This is called usage-based car insurance.